inspectorkemp/birdomotics-mk.1/README.md

 # birdomotics-mk.1
 To-Do list: in somewhat priority order

-Troubleshoot issue where door open routine is not clearly caught.
+~~Troubleshoot issue where door open routine is not clearly caught.~~

-Publish MQTT messages during and post door state changes.
+~~Publish MQTT messages during and post door state changes.~~

-Create .yaml files for Home Assistant integration.
+(BN) Create .yaml files for Home Assistant integration.

-Configure a way to query door position switches *only* via MQTT subscribe and then publish the results.
+(MF) Configure a way to query door position switches *only* via MQTT subscribe and then publish the results.

 ## Requirements